yushan26/rules_go/proto/core.rst

 A note on vendored .proto files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bazel can only handle imports in .proto files that are relative to a repository
+By default, Bazel assumes imports in .proto files are relative to a repository
 root directory.
 This means, for example, if you import ``"foo/bar/baz.proto"``,
 that file must be in the directory ``foo/bar``, not
 ``vendor/example.com/repo/foo/bar``.

-If you have proto files that don't conform to this convention, follow the
-instructions for using pre-generated .pb.go files above.

-The Bazel tracking issue for supporting this is `bazelbuild/bazel#3867`_.
+To deal with this, use the `strip_import_prefix` option in the proto_library_
+for the vendored file.

 API
 ---